 If you’re going to eat it within a few days these work great.
 I make a few this way if I’m also sending a sandwich or roll along with the salad to help fill the hungry teenagers up.

 Most of the time, though, I layer the toppings separately in a pint jar and seal it up just like the lettuce.
 I only package enough of the topping jars for about 3 days because they really, really don’t last as long.

 Another advantage to a separate toppings jar is that you can have a variety, and choose the salad that you’re in the mood for that day.
 We love a mix of veggies with turkey or ham, but sometimes a taco salad with black beans, tomatoes and cilantro is just the thing.

 Tip #3: Layers

-And don’t forget to watch here for upcoming posts on delicious ways to top your jar of salad, including black bean taco salad with lime, Greek salad and a delightful Italian caprese, complete with dressings.
+And don’t forget to watch for upcoming posts on delicious ways to top your jar of salad, including black bean taco salad with lime, Greek salad and a delightful Italian caprese, complete with homemade dressings.